martazarantonello/RDM_analysis/README.md

 > For full schedules:
    - `CIF_ALL_FULL_DAILY_toc-full.json.gz`
 3. The tool will automatically detect and load these files from the `data/` folder.
-4. Please refer to the `reference/` and `track lines/` folders for the only directly provided files.
+4. Please refer to the `reference/` folder for the only directly provided files, these include station reference files with latitude and longitude and description-related information.
 5. IMPORTANT!
 Here, the schedule file needs to be cleaned before it is pre-processed.
 To do so, please:
  - Run the schedule_cleaning.py file, where the function clean_schedule is      present.
  - This will create the CIF_ALL_FULL_DAILY_toc-full_p4.pkl file